Rjesh2006/-follow_us-_discord-_How_to_Build-a_React_Dapp_with_Hardhat_and_MetaMask/README.md

 ## :_ Now move on with our main object    :--:_🙇‍♀️
-   *here wil creat a another directory inside the previous dirctory where we have instanlled all those tools :--:_(do it carefully)😥*
+   *here wil creat a another directory inside the previous dirctory where we have instanlled all those tools :--:_(do it carefully)👍*

    ```
    mkdir <hardhat-ethers-react-ts-starter>